boodah-consulting/n-vyro-governance/README.md

 In addition, we are looking for insightful, pragmatic, and passionate people who would love to spend some time collaborating with us and our goal of releasing something cool into the world to becoming founding members.

-#### Community Leaders
+#### Fascilitators

-These kinds of people will need to be able to flutter between groups and mediate or be able to be in a place to be able to make judgement calls when the time deems it, whether within [Discord](https://discord.gg/EpgbAWCvCk) or meetings.
+They will help bridge the gap between the two extremes takes a specific type of person, someone who is respected on both sides, usually for not taking sides.
+These people will be crucial for keeping the group dynamics in place, as they tend not to take sides and are seen as fair people.

+Whether within [Discord](https://discord.gg/EpgbAWCvCk) or meetings, it will be vital to have these types of minds regardless of their skillset.

-It will be vital to have a number of these kinds of people to help keep the natural diversity at an equilibrium.
+It will be vital to have a few of these people to help keep the natural collectives equilibrium.

+It is also vital to state that you can have too much of something.
+So we never just seek out these types of people and disregard key character traits we will need.

 #### General Business